Optimizing Vault Costs with serviceaccount_name for Identity Aliases

 - Use

-for environments with frequent ServiceAccount recreation or high alias churn. - Stick with
+serviceaccount_namefor environments with frequent ServiceAccount recreation or high alias churn. - Stick with

-for highly secure environments requiring strict uniqueness.
+serviceaccount_uidfor highly secure environments requiring strict uniqueness.

 - Use